The Team members you may meet during your stay in critical care include:

 An interdisciplinary team of healthcare professionals who specialize in managing pain and symptoms, providing additional emotional support, and assisting patients and families make difficult decisions.
 Many members of the Critical Care Team are also members of the Palliative Care Team.

-Patient Relations Representative
+Patient and Family Relations Representative

 Registered nurses who assist the patient and family with issues such as patient advocacy, navigating the hospital system, notary services, and accommodations, as well as assistance with other concerns that may arise.